 What are the accommodations like?

-Accommodations house participants in four-bedroom, two-bath campus residence hall apartments.
+Accommodations house two participants in a four bedroom, two bath residence hall apartment.
 Each suite contains a kitchen and small living area.
-You will be assigned an apartment mate of the same gender, unless you request an apartment mate.
+You will be assigned an apartment mate of same gender, unless you request a particular one.
 Rooms are furnished with extra-long twin beds and desks.
 Linen and towels will be provided.
 There is a coin operated laundry facility in each building.
 Rooms are air-conditioned and have wi-fi.
-You will need to provide your own hairdryer, towel for the gym or recreational use, and kitchen utensils or dishes.
-Feel free to bring your own pillow, sheets and towels.

 Can I stay at a local hotel instead of staying in a residence hall?

 Yes, you could stay at a local hotel, pay the commuter rate.
-(Commuter rate covers seminars, on campus dinners and lunches only) Establishments in Granville include the Granville Inn and Buxton Inn.
+(Commuter rate covers seminars, opening and closing night dinners and lunches only) Establishments in Granville include the Granville Inn and Buxton Inn.
 There are also hotels in Newark and Columbus.